isiahmeadows/mithril.js/core.md

 Notes:

-- Portals are indexed by token, but the token can be any type.
-Note that `NaN` should *not* be used as the algorithm just uses `lastIndexOf` and an internal stack for portal tokens.
-- You can specify an array of portals + an array of values/defaults to get them all at once and sent through the callback as an array, instead of just a single portal or default.
 - There are two special vnode attributes:
 	- `key` - This tracks vnode identity and allows two functions:
 		- In `Keyed` children, linking an instance to a particular identity.
 This is how keyed fragments work today.